Charliemowood/bash-script-stage-commit-push/README.md

 # Bash script

-This is a simple and imperfect bash script for helping automate staging, commit and pushing to git.
+This is a simple and imperfect bash script for helping automate staging, committing and pushing to git.

 ## Suggestions